IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 Disaggregated data are essential to assess discrimination.
 The Commission must collect and evaluate disaggregated data. *Integrating a Gender Perspective into Human Rights Investigations -- Guidance and Practice* says:

-> \[I\]nvestigators should seek to obtain disaggregated data. ...This is key to determining the gender specificities of human rights violations as well as to giving an accurate account of the particular experience of women, girls, men and boys and to identifying potentially discriminatory practices or targeting.^[Integrating a Gender Perspective into Human Rights Investigations: Guidance and Practice]
+> \[I\]nvestigators should seek to obtain disaggregated data. ...This is key to determining the gender specificities of human rights violations as well as to giving an accurate account of the particular experience of women, girls, men and boys and to identifying potentially discriminatory practices or targeting.\[43]

 Men are more vulnerable to gender-related human rights violations if disaggregated data are not collected or included in reports.
 Duty-bearers cannot respond to men's rights issues if they do not know about them.
 The *Manual on Human Rights Monitoring* emphasises the importance of disaggregated data:

 > Lack of access to disaggregated information and statistics may render marginalized communities and sectors of the population even more vulnerable as their actual situation would not appear in reports and aggregated charts, and hence cannot inform policymaking processes.
-Disaggregated information can also reveal the de facto discriminatory nature of some policies and laws that would otherwise appear neutral.^[NManual on Human Rights Monitoring (Revised edition)]
+Disaggregated information can also reveal the de facto discriminatory nature of some policies and laws that would otherwise appear neutral.\[57]

 *Human Rights Indicators -- A Guide to Measurement and Implementation* concurs:

-> A related concern is the lack of appropriate statistics at the required level of disaggregation to support analysis of non-discrimination and equality---a principal focus in any human rights assessment.^[Human Rights Indicators - A Guide to Measurement and Implementation]
+> A related concern is the lack of appropriate statistics at the required level of disaggregation to support analysis of non-discrimination and equality---a principal focus in any human rights assessment.\[42]

 #### Enough resolution to identify men's issues

 Sex-disaggregated data is not necessarily sufficient to identify gender issues.
-For example, the average score for boys and girls for science in the PISA 2022^[PISA 2022 Aotearoa New Zealand Summary Report] assessment was about the same.
+For example, the average score for boys and girls for science in the PISA 2022\[36] assessment was about the same.
 However, there were more boys in the lowest and highest achievement groups.
 The average score masks the problems for low-performing boys.

 ### Gender discrimination and other characteristics.

 The Commission should monitor how multiple forms of discrimination affect men.
 For example, some groups of men are subject to discrimination on the grounds of sex *and* race.
 The Commission should not assume that the situation for men in general or for specific groups of men is the same for other groups of men.
 For example, men in general may not face discrimination in employment, but men in female-dominated professions might.
 Likewise, men generally may not face discrimination when renting a house, but among certain ethnicities, landlords may prefer women tenants over men.
 There may even be specific situations where men generally receive more favourable treatment than women, but for a minority group, men may receive poorer treatment than women from the same minority group.

-For example, the Commission previously identified that men made more complaints to the Commission about race.^[Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa] This could indicate that men face more problems with racism than women.
+For example, the Commission previously identified that men made more complaints to the Commission about race.\[10] This could indicate that men face more problems with racism than women.

 ### Challenges in monitoring discrimination against men